February 1, 2012 Campus NewsletterPage address: http://www.mnsu.edu/media/newsletter/2012-02-01/

 The group plays original music mostly written by St. Peter native Wicklund and Cruz.
 The songs reflect group members' musical backgrounds of blues, bluegrass, classical, Celtic, R&B and bebop, and musical influences Stuart Duncan, Natalie MacMaster, Tim O¹Brien and Ben Winship.

 Admission is $15; $13 for students with a valid MavCard.
 Discount tickets are available online for University students.
 Those who wish to purchase tickets online may go to www.mnsu.edu/music.
 Those who want more information may call the Performance Series office at (507) 389-5549.

-The Women’s Center, Health Education and IMPACT will host a sex education and women's empowerment event Monday, Feb.
+The Women’s Center, Health Education and Student Events Team will host a sex education and women's empowerment event Monday, Feb.
 6.

 The "I Heart Female Orgasm" event, presented by sex educators Marshall Miller and Dorian Solot, will be in the Centennial Student Union Ballroom at 7 p.m.
 The event combines sex education and women's empowerment with a dose of laughter.
 Those who want more information may go to http://www.sexualityeducation.com/.

 David Jones (Student Affairs) will continue his monthly informal open forum on student success Tuesday, Feb.
 7, at noon in the Centennial Student Union lower level.